-- Residents are expected to adhere to the stipulations of the lease agreement.
+- Residents are expected to adhere to the law and the stipulations of the rent agreement.

-- Tenants must maintain the premises.
+- Texas state law states that tenants must maintain the premises.
 This may include doing things like not damaging the unit, maintaining appliances, maintaining plumbing fixtures, and keeping the unit safe and sanitary.